DavisChappins/InreachToOGN/README.md

 # InreachToOGN
-This script grabs Inreach location data and uploads it to the OGN to be viewable on OGN sites like https://glidertracker.org/
+This script grabs Inreach location data from user.csv in this repository and uploads it to the OGN to be viewable on OGN sites like https://glidertracker.org/
 It's currently running on my local machine from 10a to 8p daily AZ time, 7 days a week.

 ## How do I get added?